-Emergency conditions, just like fire safety, need to be reviewed on an annual basis.
+Emergency conditions, like fire safety, need to be reviewed annually.
 Take time to learn and memorize how you would respond during these situations.
 Remember, during an unexpected event, you want to be prepared.
 Once in a clinical setting, your clinical instructor will inform you of the facility's special "emergency codes".
 Your clinical instructor will also inform you as to your specific role during these emergencies.
 The information below is generalized but used by many institutions.